mauricioblum/auto-mic-scroller/README.md

 ![](docs/extension-demo-video.gif)

+## Features ✨

+- Play & stop with page controls.
+- Speed configurations

+### Current websites allowed 🟢

+- Ultimate-guitar.com
+- cifraclub.com.br
+- e-chords.com

-## How to install
+## How to install 🚀

----

-1. Click [here](https://github.com/mauricioblum/auto-mic-scroller/files/5085535/alpha-0.2.zip) to download the latest version.
+1. Check the releases page or click [here](https://github.com/mauricioblum/auto-mic-scroller/releases/download/1.0/mic-scroller-1.0.zip) to download the latest version.

-2. open Extensions from chrome context menu.
+2. Open Extensions from chrome context menu.

-3. Choose `Load unpacked`(Open Develop Mode first)，Click folder you just uncompressed, and there you go!
+3. Choose `Load unpacked` (Open / Enable Developer Mode first)，Click folder you just uncompressed, and there you go!

-### Websites currently working

-At the moment only `ultimate-guitar.com`, `cifraclub.com.br` and `e-chords.com` are working, more websites will be added in the future.
+## Contributing

+Feel free to submit a PR to support more websites, or submit an issue if you find something wrong!